Department of Human Development

 The Bachelor of Science in Early Childhood prepares professionals to work with children from infancy through sixth grade.
 A strong emphasis in child development provides the foundation for understanding the child as an individual within the context of the family, the peer group, and school settings.

-The program meets current Texas requirements for teacher certification and is accredited by the State Board for Educator Certification and the National Council for Accreditation of Teacher Education.
-State teacher certification is granted from early childhood through the sixth elementary grade.
+The program meets current Texas requirements for teacher certification and is accredited by the State Board for Educator Certification and the Council for the Accreditation of Educator Preparation (CAEP).
+State teacher certification is granted from early childhood through the sixth grade.
 See an academic advisor for updated certification requirements that may occur from recent legislative mandates.
 Admission to teacher certification is competitive and is based on not less than a 2.7 overall GPA.
 Students seeking teacher certification must meet all requirements outlined in the College of Education section of this catalog.
-To be recommended for certification, graduates must achieve satisfactory performance on the TExES, an examination prescribed by the State Board of Education..
+To be recommended for certification, graduates must achieve satisfactory performance on the TExES, an examination prescribed by the State Board of Education.

 The university is implementing a new teacher education program that includes a full year of student teaching (two semesters of the senior year) for students beginning their teacher education program in spring 2013 or later.
-Students wishing to obtain teacher certification should consult with the department’s undergraduate advisor and see a College of Education advisor to complete a certification plan.
+Students wishing to obtain teacher certification should consult with the department’s undergraduate advisor.

 The department offers master’s and doctoral degrees (including a post-baccalaureate Ph.D. option) in human development and family studies (HDFS).
 These research-oriented programs require a thesis and dissertation, respectively, and prepare students for careers as university faculty, full-time researchers, medical school faculty, and human service providers.
 Applicants should contact the department concerning admissions requirements, programs of study, and financial assistance.
 Admission to a graduate degree program requires the recommendation of the department and the Graduate School.
 The department also offers master’s degrees and graduate certificates in gerontology and youth development through its membership in the Great Plains Interactive Distance Education Alliance, a multiple-university association with online graduate programs.